 Then, in 2019, the team of founders were able to improve and expand their insurance offering after impressing investors and raising millions in funding.
 The wheels were well and truly in motion.

-Worried that using such a new insurance provider might be risky?
-You needn’t be.
-Not only has SafetyWing passed all of the rigorous checks, standards and protocols required to become a legitimate insurer in the first place, it is also backed by Japanese insurance giant Tokio Marine, which is underwritten by Lloyds Bank and operates worldwide.
+Worried that using a relatively new insurance provider might be risky?
+You needn’t be in this case.
+SafetyWing passed all of the rigorous checks, standards and protocols required to become a legitimate insurer, and crucially, it is also backed by Japanese insurance giant Tokio Marine, which is underwritten by Lloyds Bank and operates worldwide.

 This not only means that SafetyWing’s policies are reliable, but also that there is no bureaucracy going on behind the scenes clogging the system.
 Working with a single provider for all geographic locations, their internal processes are simplified, and so you get the same level of quality no matter where you are.